maxim-top/im.gitbook/en/reference/floo-web.md

     const im = new window.flooIM(config);
 ```
-This approach mainly supports script tag references in browsers, but there are initialization concurrency issues, so try-catch-retry is used, see[maxim-web source](https://github.com/maxim-top/maxim-web/blob/master/src/ui/index.vue#L85).
+This approach mainly supports script tag references in browsers, but there are initialization concurrency issues, so try-catch-retry is used, see[lanying-im-web source](https://github.com/maxim-top/lanying-im-web/blob/master/src/ui/index.vue#L85).

 2.  module mode,import flooim first,then use flooim()
 ```